nikhilrajulapati4689/task-manager-web-app/README.md

 # Developed by
 **Nikhil Rajulapati**

-Artificial Intelligence & Machine Learning Student
+AI & Machine Learning Student
 Vignan's Foundation for Science, Technology and Research